 You connect to your JSON No Code OAuth account in the Data Center.
 This topic discusses the fields and menus that are specific to the JSON No Code OAuth connector user interface.
 General information for adding DataSets, setting update schedules, and editing DataSet information is discussed in Adding a DataSet Using a Data Connector.

-To connect to your JSON No Code OAuth account and create a DataSet, you must have credentials for the your authorization server.
+To connect to your JSON No Code OAuth account and create a DataSet, you must have the following:

 Connecting to Your JSON No Code OAuth Account